julik/sylens/README.markdown

 #### aspect

 The Syntheyes algorithm **requires** the aspect ratio of your distorted plate.
-This cannot be automatically deciphered from the UVs so you need to dial it in manually.
+This cannot be automatically deciphered from the input geometry so you need to dial it in manually.
 Use your image's aspect ratio.

 #### ushift